-Proposals for development that adjoins or is in the river corridor of the River Ver or its tributaries, as shown on the Policies Map, should contribute to and enhance this natural and local environment and will be supported where it:
+Proposals for development that is within 8m of the River Ver or its tributaries should contribute to and enhance this natural and local environment and will be supported where it:

 - i.
 Would not have an adverse impact on the functions and setting of the river and its associated corridor.
-This should be demonstrated through an environmental impact statement, taking into account, for example, geological, ecological, landscape, species, habitats and sustainability criteria; and - ii.
+This should be demonstrated through an environmental impact statement proportionate to the scale of the development, taking into account, for example, geological, ecological, landscape, species, habitats and sustainability criteria; and - ii.
 Conserves and enhances the biodiversity, landscape and recreational value of the River Ver, its confluence with the River Colne and its corridor through the Parish; and - iii.
 Incorporates natural flood mitigation measures, including planting indigenous trees; and - iv.
-Includes a long-term landscape and ecological management plan for the river, natural buffer strip of a minimum of 8m and corridor, in consultation with the Environment Agency.29
+Includes a long-term landscape and ecological management plan for the river (that part within or adjacent to the development), natural buffer strip of a minimum of 8m and corridor, in consultation with the Environment Agency35.